lsd-so/Shopify-GraphQL-Spec/README.md

 ### One liner

-The below assumes you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/).
+This assumes you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/) as well as [Ollama](https://ollama.com/download) and the [`shopify_api.json` file](https://github.com/lsd-so/shopagent/blob/main/shopify_api.json) in your working directory.

 Replace the `{request}` in the below snippet for a one-liner to generate a Shopify agent